MAZterXP/testwolf/README.md

 4. Apogee version 1.4/1.4g's .WL6 data files are _NOT_ compatible with WOLF3DCM.EXE; use WOLF3DRM.EXE instead.
 However, the data files are identical between both Apogee 1.4 and 1.4g.
 The main reason for keeping the Apogee version is for its "Read This" feature, which is missing in the commercial versions and is potentially useful in other mods.
 (Since version 1.20, I have opted to replace the publisher logo in the sign-on screen with the id logo, for all Wolf3D builds.)

-5. __Note on savegames__: As of version 1.22, savegames are NOT compatible between wolfdosmpu executables and the originals, except for WOLF3DCM.EXE (which happens to generate the same layout for the data segment as the Activision version of WOLF3D.EXE). id's savegame code is fully dependent on the data segment's layout.
+5. __Note on savegames__: Savegames are NOT compatible between wolfdosmpu executables and the originals, except for WOLF3DCM.EXE (which happens to generate the same layout for the data segment as the Activision version of WOLF3D.EXE). id's savegame code is fully dependent on the data segment's layout.

 Bring "M" on!
 -------------